Automation is the market demand. WordPress started thinking about sophisticated automation between web browsers and servers long ago.

 Disable WordPress Heartbeat API Without A Plugin

-If you don’t like to install a plugin for controlling the heartbeat API, you can use the following codes to stop the API from making any calls.
+If you don’t want to install a plugin to control the heartbeat API, you can use the following codes to stop the API from making any calls.

-If you are using a child theme, you can add these lines of code in the funtion.php file available in the child theme folder.
+If you use a child theme, you can add these lines of code in the funtion.php file available in the child theme folder.

-It is always advisable to take a backup of the file before making any changes so that if in case something goes wrong, you can retrieve that.
+It is always advisable to back up the file before making any changes so that you can retrieve it in case something goes wrong.

 add_action( 'init', 'stop_heartbeat', 1 );